graffiti-garden/implementation-remote/README.md

 # Graffiti Federated Pods Implementation

-This is a federated implementation of the [Graffiti API](https://api.graffiti.garden/classes/Graffiti.html).
+This is a remote implementation of the [Graffiti API](https://api.graffiti.garden/classes/Graffiti.html).
 It contains both a Typescript [client](./client) that runs in the browser and a node.js "pod" [server](./server).

+While this implementation provides one client-server pair.

 As a federated implementation, it is designed for multiple pods to be deployed.
 Users can choose which pod(s) they want to host their data,